 San Diego Humane Society cares for almost 2,000 homeless animals daily, and provides services to enhance the human-animal bond for members of the San Diego community.
 Volunteers help serve our animals and guests to ensure their experience at the shelter is phenomenal.
 We are grateful for the enthusiasm, dedication, and love they share with us every day.

 New volunteers are typically recruited every other month, on an as needed basis.
-All volunteer positions are currently full for the San Diego Campus and we are currently training our last round of recruits.
-If interested in volunteering, please review the information below and check back on May 1 to see if we have additional openings at that time.
+If interested in volunteering, please review the information below and sign up for a Volunteer Info Session.

-New Volunteers Assist in the following ENTRY LEVEL ROLES at our San Diego Campus
+New Volunteers Assist in the following ENTRY LEVEL FOUNDATION ROLES at our San Diego Campus

-- Animal Care – Assist with feeding, cleaning, and in-kennel enrichment at the shelter.
+- Animal Care – Assist with feeding, cleaning and in-kennel enrichment at the shelter.
 Shifts available daily between 8 a.m.-6 p.m.
 Minimum commitment is one shift every other week.
 Shifts typically run 2 hours in length.
-Every few months volunteers in this role will have the option to apply for “Step Up” openings in more direct animal handling roles (additional training required).

 Requirements to Volunteer at the San Diego Campus:

 - At our San Diego Campus, volunteers ages 14 or 15 can volunteer if accompanied by a parent or guardian, who is also an approved volunteer, at all times while volunteering.
 Volunteers aged 16 or 17 may volunteer unaccompanied.

 - Due to time invested in training volunteers must commit to a minimum of 1 year of service.

 - At this time, we are unable to verify hours to meet community service requirements mandated by the court.
 Hours for school, military, etc will be verified after 6 months of service.